Xiaomi’s Redmi Note 15 Makes its Way to Global Markets

 Display Size & Type 6.77 inch AMOLED panel

-Processor (SoC) Snapdragon 6 Gen 3 Focus on efficiency
+Processor (SoC) Snapdragon 6 Gen 3 Efficiency-focused mid-range chip

 Leave a Reply